ukhegg/term_table/README.md

 # term_table
-library for wrawing tables using symbols
+library for drawing tables using symbols